 Living to love one’s country and value the people in diversity is difficult and courageous, and therefore worthy of respect.

 We, Albertine Ahmadi and a team of correspondents, have political spirit; we are not apolitical.

-We claim that Democracy and Freedom of expression are not part of the Political Islam and the Republic Islamic of Iran and the nature of the regime does not permit radical changes.
+We claim that Democracy and Freedom of expression are excluded from Political Islam and the Republic Islamic of Iran.
+The nature of the regime does not permit radical changes.

 We believe in

 - democracy and freedom from Shiite’s Theocracy and Tyranny.